Drew Pomeranz

-Thomas Andrew Pomeranz (born November 22, 1988), nicknamed Big Smooth, is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Oakland Athletics, Boston Red Sox, San Francisco Giants, Milwaukee Brewers, San Diego Padres, and Chicago Cubs.
+Thomas Andrew Pomeranz (born November 22, 1988), nicknamed "Big Smooth", is an American professional baseball pitcher who is a free agent.
+He has previously played in MLB for the Colorado Rockies, Oakland Athletics, Boston Red Sox, San Francisco Giants, Milwaukee Brewers, San Diego Padres, Los Angeles Angels, and Chicago Cubs.
 Pomeranz was an MLB All-Star with the Padres in 2016, and a World Series champion with the Red Sox in 2018.

-Early years
+Early life

+Thomas Andrew Pomeranz was born on November 22, 1988, in Memphis, Tennessee.
 Pomeranz is from Collierville, Tennessee.
 He was selected in the 12th round of the 2007 Major League Baseball draft by the Texas Rangers, but did not sign and opted to play college baseball for the University of Mississippi.
 He also received scholarship offers from Tennessee, Memphis, and Mississippi State and was recruited heavily by LSU and Alabama.

+College career

 Pomeranz pitched the United States Collegiate National Team to a victory in the 2009 World Baseball Challenge, throwing a one-hitter in the championship game against the German national baseball team.
 He finished the tournament with a 4–1 record and a 1.75 earned run average (ERA), while also leading the team with 48 strikeouts.
 Pomeranz was the 2010 recipient of the Cellular South Ferriss Trophy (now the C Spire Ferriss Trophy), awarded annually to Mississippi's top collegiate baseball player.

 Professional career

-Cleveland Indians
+Draft and minor leagues

 Pomeranz was initially drafted by the Texas Rangers in 2007 but decided to go to college instead.
 He was then drafted by the Cleveland Indians in the first round of the 2010 Major League Baseball draft.
 He signed with the Indians on August 16, 2010, right before the deadline; his contract, which included a $2.65 million signing bonus, was the largest bonus given to a college pitcher in the draft that year.

 He was considered one of the top 50 prospects in baseball in 2011.

-Colorado Rockies

 On July 31, 2011, Pomeranz, Alex White, Joe Gardner, and Matt McBride were traded to the Colorado Rockies for Ubaldo Jiménez.

+Colorado Rockies (2011–2013)

-He made his Major League debut when he started and pitched five scoreless innings to pick up the win against the Cincinnati Reds on September 11.
+Pomeranz made his Major League debut when he started and pitched five scoreless innings to pick up the win against the Cincinnati Reds on September 11.
 He made 4 starts in September 2011, finishing 1–2 with a 5.40 ERA.

 After employing a 75-pitch limit after the first month of the season, Pomeranz averaged less than 5 innings per start.
 On May 7, 2012, Pomeranz hit his first career home run.
 Pomeranz spent the 2012 season between Triple–A and the Rockies rotation, making 22 starts for them despite recording a 2–9 record.
 For the 2013 season, Pomeranz began the season in Triple–A and would only appear in 8 games, 4 starts for the Rockies.